 3. Setting up Elementor Addons

-Elementor Free offers a lot of functionality; Elmentor Pro extends it further.
-So, you might be wondering why do we need Elementor addons?
+Elementor Free offers a lot of functionality, while Elementor Pro extends it further.
+You might be wondering why we need Elementor addons.
 Well, the short answer is to save time.
 Elementor addons provide even more Elementor widgets, which will simplify your workflow and help you save time.

-Want to create a clickable block with icon, text, button, etc.?
+Want to create a clickable block with icons, text, buttons, etc.?
 Yes, you can do this with Elementor, but you will need multiple widgets to be put inside a column.
 With Elementor addons, you can use a widget like Info Box.
-What if you want to create a list of items with icons, heading, and description?
+What if you want to create a list of items with icons, headings, and descriptions?
 Again, you can use a widget like Info List.

-Not only this, want to build a full-screen overlay menu?
-You can do this with Elementor addons.
+Not only this, but do you want to build a full-screen overlay menu?
+You can do this with Elementor add-ons.
 Want to add an off-canvas menu?
 You can do that as well.

-Elementor addons can be a huge time saver along with new features and functionality.
+Elementor addons provide new features and functionality that can be a huge time saver.
 The goal for creating Elementor addons is to help you do more in less time and clicks.

 Get PowerPack Elementor Addons.

 Every WordPress theme provides its configuration options.
-So, when you start working on your website, it’s important to configure these settings for a consistent design experience.
+So, when you start building your Elementor website, it’s important to configure these settings for a consistent design experience.

 5.1 Setup Header Layout